AliceC_web_pics_428.jpg

 I support professionals to gain clarity and confidence for career change, job search or exploration in a rapidly changing world of work.

-Many of us outgrow the first career we choose.
+Many of us outgrow the first career we choose or lose our way down the track.
 What once felt like an excellent career path can start to feel narrow, draining or simply no longer aligned with who you’ve become.
 Your current trajectory no longer feels appealing.
 The next step seems to be your manager’s job, and you’re pretty sure you don’t want that.

 Change often begins with that quiet moment of honesty.
 If you’re here, you’re probably recognising something needs to shift.
-Many clients tell me the hardest part isn’t changing careers.
+Many clients tell me the hardest part isn’t carving out a new career.
 It’s giving themselves permission to even consider it.

 There is a practical way forward.